"The new healthy habits I picked up soon become a way of life"

 5 things that helped me on my journey

-1. Motivation My Wellness Coach says ‘Keep your “why” close by’, so I keep an old pair of size-22 trousers at home as a visual reminder.
+1. Motivation My WW Coach says ‘Keep your “why” close by’, so I keep an old pair of size-22 trousers at home as a visual reminder.

 2. Packed Lunches I always take a healthy packed lunch with me; it helps me avoid the temptation to buy food when I’m out.